|The 1976 Buccaneer draft review|

 9 - G - Bruce Welch - Texas A&M - Wasted pick

-Never played a down for the Bucs and not related to the Shadows' guitarist of the same name.
+Never played football in the NFL at all and not related to the Shadows' guitarist of the same name.
 Was an Honorable Mention All-American in 1975 and had played both guard and center during his time with the Aggies.
-Never played football in the NFL at all.

 10 - LB - Sid Smith - BYU - Wasted pick

-Never played a down for the Bucs and not related to the Geordie character of the same name from Viz magazine.
+Never played football in the NFL at all.
 Only played linebacker his senior year for the Cougars having switched from center.
-Never played football in the NFL at all.

 11 - DB - Melvin Washington - Colorado State - Wasted pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Started his senior year in college and known for his track speed (5.3 in the 50-yard dash) more than his footballing skills.
-Never played football in the NFL at all.

 12 - WR - George Ragsdale - North Carolina A&T - Average pick